Ruthin School

-Ruthin School is a private day and boarding school located on the outskirts of Ruthin, the county town of Denbighshire, North Wales.
-It is over seven hundred years old, making it one of the oldest schools in the United Kingdom.
-Originally a school for boys, it has been co-educational since 1990.
+Ruthin School was a private day and boarding school located on the outskirts of Ruthin, the county town of Denbighshire, North Wales.
+It was over seven hundred years old, making it one of the oldest schools in the United Kingdom.
+Originally a school for boys, it had been co-educational since 1990.

+On 1st July 2026 the owners announced that the school would close at the end of the week, and that the operating company would enter administration following the end of term.
+Myddelton College in Denbigh said that it would offer a place to every Ruthin pupil for the following September.